dhsavell/matcha/README.md

 > Fluent pattern matching for Java.

 Matcha is an library providing a pattern-matching system for Java.
-It focuses on fluency and extensibility in order to be both descriptive and powerful at the same time.

-### Why?

-Matcha was made purely for fun to experiment with creating a fluent API in Java.
-Pattern matching was chosen as the focus of this project because it's an interesting but very useful concept.
+It primarily focuses on being fluent, concise, and extendable.

 ### Examples